Bulbs are a wonderful joy to see in the springtime. To hear our podcast detailing the best spring-flowering bulbs, click here.

 If you’re looking for information on boring, basic tulips, this is not the podcast episode for you.
 If the idea of tulips with red striped leaves and grape hyacinths that sparkle like diamonds is more your speed, this is definitely an episode worth listening to.
 Steve and Danielle start the season off right with suggestions on spring-flowering bulbs that are fragrant and eye-catching, as well as some that are almost as odd-looking as they are alluring.

 Expert: Joseph Tychonievich is a horticulturist, plant breeder, and former nursery manager at Arrowhead Alpines who currently gardens in Virginia.
 Listen here.

 How to Plant Fall Bulbs in Containers

 Bulbs in containers can be even more exciting than bulbs in garden beds.
-However, you may not want to risk leaving your nice terracotta container outside over winter, for fear of it cracking.
-We’ve got the perfect solution for you – re-use your plastic nursery pots from other plants and use those to put your bulbs into!
+However, you may not want to risk leaving your nice terra-cotta container outside over winter, for fear of it cracking.
+We’ve got the perfect solution for you—reuse those plastic nursery pots from other plants!
 For more information about planting bulbs, watch this.

 Materials Needed and Process

 Here are our tips for using plastic nursery pots as containers for your bulbs.
 The idea is to let the plastic containers ride out the winter holding your bulbs so that they get cold enough.
 Come springtime, the plastic containers are easily swapped into and out of your more beloved containers.

 1. Layer the bulbs.
 Make sure that each container is filled with bulbs.
 That way, they will offer a long season of bloom with a variety of colors and interest.